 The prize may be expressed and awarded in either credits or specific currency value.
 The specific values in the prize table associated with the game ending pattern may vary based on:

-- a.
-The number of credits wagered; and - b.
-The target payout for the game which may be changed by the game operator.
 These values will always be disclosed to the player in advance through the games help and pay table screens.

 Bonus Prizes